garrettmiller/Adafruit-NextBus/README.md

-Adafruit-NextBus
+Adafruit-NextBus-Pittsburgh
 ================

-Python front-end for the NextBus schedule service, for Raspberry Pi, etc.
+Python front-end for the NextBus schedule service, for Raspberry Pi, etc, adapted for Pittsburgh from Adafruit-NextBus.

-routefinder.py: for selecting bus routes/stops for use with the other scripts.
-Crude textual interface is best used w/terminal with scroll-back ability.
-Only need to use this for setup, hence the very basic implementation.
+apitest.py: Used to test/play around with the API.
+Requires your own Port Authority API key.

-predict.py: class that handles periodic queries to the NextBus server.
+pghpredict.py: class that handles periodic queries to the Pittsburgh Port Authority API.
 Imported by other scripts; doesn't do anything on its own.

-nextbus-simple.py: Minimal front-end to demonstrate use of predict.py.
-Prints to cosole every 5 seconds.

-nextbus-matrix.py: Scrolling marquee using 32x32 RGB LED matrix.
+nextbus.py: Scrolling marquee using 64x32 RGB LED matrix.
 Requires rpi-rgb-led-matrix library: https://github.com/adafruit/rpi-rgb-led-matrix

+Adapted from Adafruit-NextBus, https://github.com/adafruit/Adafruit-NextBus, by Garrett Miller, 2015.